HomeLatest NewsCyber Security4 hackers held for stealing vouchers worth Rs 92 lakh in Delhi

 All the accused including Nehra had developed online associations with hackers in the country and abroad and were involved in hacking for money by breaking weakly encrypted e-commerce portals.

-Nehra had learnt from one of his friends that PayU, a leading payment gateway, was suffering from vulnerability and could be tested for data tampering.
+Nehra had learnt from one of his hacker friends that PayU, a leading payment gateway, was suffering from vulnerability and could be tested for data tampering.

-They managed to hack the online systems including the payment gateway and indulged in manipulating cash backs by enhancing their value, using same gift card again and again, placing online orders without any actual payment and making small payments, said the officer.
+They managed to hack the online systems including the payment gateway and indulged in manipulating cash backs by enhancing their value, using same again and again, placing online orders without any actual payment and making small payments, said the officer.

 Advertisement